cadu1/TwitterCopy/README.md

-# React + Vite
+# Tweet Test

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is an example of a minimalistic old twitter only using state to study ReactJS and some concepts.

 Currently, two official plugins are available: